 - Ensure the presentation is consistent by using a consistent style for your visual aids.
 If the visual aids your group uses are not consistent in format, colour and font styles, it will be clear to the marker that you have not been working as a team.

 - Use a cloud-based service or platform to create your presentation.
 Most cloud-based services and platforms have functions that allow you to work on materials remotely from one another.
-Check out our Prezi resource to learn more.
+Check out our digital presentation resources to learn more.

 Planning and presenting an oral presentation